pylint-dev/pylint/doc/user_guide/installation/command_line_installation.rst

 The newest pylint support python interpreters that are not past end of life.

+We recommend to use the latest interpreter because we rely on the ``ast`` builtin module that get better with each new python interpreter.
+For example a python 3.6 interpreter can't analyse 3.8 syntax (because of the new walrus operator) while a 3.8 interpreter can deal with python 3.6.
+See :ref:`using pylint with multiple interpreters <continuous-integration>` for more detail.

 .. note::
     You can also use ``conda`` or your system package manager on debian based OS.
     These package managers lag a little behind as they are maintained by a separate